 Enough sunlight and good moisture content in the soil are required for these trees.
 Direct sunlight is also suitable for them and they mostly thrive in temperate climatic conditions.
 Frost conditions are not recommended for planting these trees.

-Temperature – They are easy-to-grow trees that can tolerate a wide range of temperatures therefore they can grow between the temperatures 5 °C to 45 °C.
+Temperature – They are easy to grow trees that can tolerate a wide range of temperatures therefore they can grow between the temperatures 5 °C to 45 °C.

 Irrigation